 October is the American Biological Safety Association (ABSA) International’s Biosafety Month.
 Launched in 2013, this initiative was created to promote awareness of biosafety, biosecurity, and biorisk management as a profession and to help those who work with or around biohazards understand how biosafety precautions work to protect them, their colleagues, and the environment from biohazard risks.

-Yale EHS is promoting International Biosafety Month electronically this year through this website, which will be updated anytime new innovative or pertinent information is identified through October 2022, when it will be updated with the new theme for next year’s version.
-EHS will email announcements regarding updates through the EHS Integrator registration portal.
+Yale EHS is promoting International Biosafety Month electronically this year through this website, which will be updated anytime new innovative or pertinent information is identified through October 2024, when it will be updated with the new theme for next year’s version.

 For more information, visit the ABSA International Biosafety and Biosecurity Month website.